Imran4424/iOS-InterviewQuestions/Swift.md

 }
 ```

 This protocol works well for individual requests.
-However, if you want to store a collection of different `NetworkRequest` types (e.g., an array of requests with different ResponseTypes) or pass them as arguments to a generic network client, you encounter a compiler error because protocols with associated types cannot be used as concrete types.
+However, if we want to store a collection of different `NetworkRequest` types (e.g., an array of requests with different ResponseTypes) or pass them as arguments to a generic network client, we encounter a compiler error because protocols with associated types cannot be used as concrete types.

 **Fix the situation with Type Erasure**

 Type erasure provides a solution by creating a concrete, non-generic wrapper type that conforms to the protocol and internally stores an instance of the specific concrete type.
-This wrapper effectively "erases" the associated type information from the public interface, allowing you to treat different concrete implementations of `NetworkRequest` uniformly.
+This wrapper effectively "erases" the associated type information from the public interface, allowing us to treat different concrete implementations of `NetworkRequest` uniformly.

 ```swift
 struct AnyNetworkRequest<T: Decodable>: NetworkRequest {